l-ramirez-lopez/resemble/README.md

 ## Contributing

 Contributions are welcome!
-Please read our [Contributing Guidelines](CONTRIBUTING.md) before submitting pull requests.
+Please read our Contributing Guidelines (available in the GitHub repo) before submitting pull requests.

-This project follows a [Code of Conduct](CODE_OF_CONDUCT.md).
+This project follows a Code of Conduct available in the GitHub repo.

 ## Bug reports